 “To bring more laughter into people’s lives so they are better equipped for their life journey, to infuse people with happiness through the invocation of a smile, that joyously spreads from one person to the next.”

 – Ros Ben-Moshe

-LaughLife’s programs promote greater energy, vitality and life success as well as improving personal and professional relationships.
+LaughLife’s evidence-based programs promote greater energy, positivity, vitality and life success as well as improving personal and professional relationships.
 Specialised coaching sessions in laughter wellness, mindfulness and wellbeing reduce stress and anxiety and help you lead a more balanced and fulfilled life.
 LaughLife also offers training to individuals and organisations in therapeutic laughter wellness.

 Join LaughLife's newsletter to receive great tips, inspiration and updates about our forthcoming events.